Thirty-fourth Amendment of the Constitution of Ireland: Other organisations

 On 5 May, the "Yes for Health" campaign was launched by Liam Doran, general secretary of the Irish Nurses and Midwives Organisation and Kieran Ryan, CEO of the Irish College of General Practitioners.
 Speaking at the launch, Minister for Health Leo Varadkar said that a No vote would be a "big step backwards" for the country, and that it would have an adverse effect on the mental health of members of the LGBT community.
 The following day, the National Women's Council of Ireland and launched their 'Yes' campaign.
 The launch was attended by representatives of various groups, including the Irish Feminist Network, Digi Women and the Association of Childcare Professionals.
 On 7 May, the Law Society of Ireland announced its support for a Yes vote.
 Ken Murphy, the society's Director General, said that the society was taking a public stance because marriage equality was an issue of fundamental human rights.
 The decision followed a report from the society's human rights committee, which found that there were 160 ways in which civil partnership, compared to civil marriage, was the lesser of the two unions.

 Some groups were also formed in opposition to the referendum.
 On 18 April, Mothers and Fathers Matter, formed in 2014 to oppose the Children and Family Relationships Bill, launched its No campaign.
-First Families First, a group of three people headed by children's and disabilities campaigner Kathy Sinnott, and fathers rights campaigner John Waters launched its campaign for a No vote on 1 May.
+First Families First, a group of three people headed by disabilities campaigner and former politician Kathy Sinnott, and former columnist John Waters launched its campaign for a No vote on 1 May.
 On 7 May, a group called StandUp4Marriage launched.
 Its founder, Senator Jim Walsh said the launch was sparsely attended because people who want to vote no are afraid to speak out.
 Mandate for Marriage was established in March 2015.
 It advocated a no vote.